-FYSB continues supporting projects to increase human trafficking prevention within RHY programs.
-These ongoing efforts seek to minimize sex and labor trafficking incidents among runaway and homeless youth, equip programs with the necessary tools to prevent these incidents, and identify youth who are victims of trafficking or at risk of becoming victims.
+Finally, FYSB supports projects to increase human trafficking prevention and intervention within RHY programs.
+These ongoing efforts seek to minimize sexual exploitation and trafficking incidents among runaway and homeless youth, equip programs with the necessary tools to prevent these incidents, and identify youth who are victims of trafficking or those at risk of becoming victims.